rashadism/openchoreo/samples/workflow/README.md

     - ${schema.repository.secretRef}  # Secret name from developer schema
 ```

-The workflow controller ensures these secrets exist in the build plane namespace before creating the Argo Workflow.
+The workflowrun controller ensures these secrets exist in the build plane namespace before creating the Argo Workflow.

 ### Workload Creation

-After an Argo Workflow completes successfully, the workflow controller automatically:
+After an Argo Workflow completes successfully, the workflowrun controller automatically:

 1. Looks for a step named `workload-create-step` in the workflow nodes
 2. Extracts the `workload-cr` output parameter from that step